tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 # 1. Terminology

-- **Staking**: Action of transferring tokens to the staking contract and obtaining interest.
+- **Staking**: Action of transferring tokens to the corresponding contract to ensure the network security in exchange for obtaining seigniorage.
 In the note, we discuss L1 staking only.
 - **Unstaking**: Action of retrieving staked tokens
 - **Seigniorage**: Difference between the nominal value and issuance costs of a currency; TON seigniorage is essentially the same as the amount of TON newly issued, given the zero issuance costs.
 - **inflation**: Amount of currency newly issued / Total amount of currency issued